 Your GP will be able to arrange a sperm test for you.
 The very best book to guide you in making a BBT Chart is:”Taking Charge of Your Fertility” by Toni Weschler.
 It is an interesting and informative read – but please do not panic if your chart does not look like the ones in the book – if it did, you probably wouldn’t be looking for an acupuncturist specialising in gynaecology and fertility!

 Clinic Times: Clinic times are Wednesday and Friday.
-The first appointment time is 9.30am, the last is 5:30pm.
+On Wednesday Ali works 9am until 1pm,on Friday she works 9am until 4pm.
 During IVF cycles, or similar, appointments are arranged according to need with Ali or a colleague here at the clinic.

 The initial consultation is charged at £55 and lasts an hour.
 Treatment sessions are £45 and last fifty minutes.
 Please make your payment by cash, cheque or bank transfer prior to your appointment.